sumcumo/couch-vagrant/README.md

 The last step will look for a Vagrant Box at [https://atlas.hashicorp.com/sc-weatherhog/boxes/vagrant-couch/]  (https://atlas.hashicorp.com/sc-weatherhog/boxes/vagrant-couch/), (don't follow the steps in the README there please), will download it and start three instances.

+### Configuration

-6. Decide to which Interface Vagrant boxes will bridge to
+You have to decide to which interface on your local machine the Vagrant boxes will bridge to during the vagrant up command.

+    ==> couch1: Available bridged network interfaces:
+    1) en0: Wi-Fi (AirPort)
+    2) en1: Thunderbolt 1
+    3) en2: Thunderbolt 2
+    4) p2p0
+    5) awdl0
+    6) bridge0
+    ==> couch1: When choosing an interface, it is usually the one that is ==> couch1: being used to connect to the internet.
+        couch1: Which interface should the network bridge to?
+1

-7. Get the ip addresses - you will need them for opening each CouchDB  Webinmterface via the browser.
+Now get the ip addresses - you will need them for opening each CouchDB webinterface via the browser.
 The port is always 5984.
 The names of the machines are: couch1, couch2, couch3

 Connect to each of the three machines with:

     vagrant ssh couch1

-Get the ipaddress with:
+Get the IP address with:

     sudo ifconfig

-8. Start CouchDB on each box with:
+Finally, you will have to start CouchDB on each Vagrant box.
+Simply run:

     sudo /opt/couchdb/bin/couchdb couchdb -b